 - By tram: At the main square outside Oslo Central Station you will find the tram stops, where lines 17 and 18 (westbound to “Rikshospitalet”) will bring you to Blindern Campus in about 20 minutes time.
 Exit at the stop named “Universitetet Blindern”.
 Both tram lines also passes the stop for Scandic Holberg Hotel for those staying there, the stop is named “Holbergs plass”.
-To get from the “Universitetet Blindern” tram stop to the Georg Sverdrups hus/Library, simply cross the tracks and walk through the campus area until you reach the big open square where you will see the University Library called “Georg Sverdrups hus” in black marble stones in front of you slightly to the left (it is the most modern looking building on campus).
+To get from the “Universitetet Blindern” tram stop to the Eilert Sundts hus, simply cross the tracks, enter the campus, and turn left and there you are.

-- By subway: To reach Blindern Campus by subway, you can take either line 4 Ringen or line 6 Sognsvann westbound and exit at the stop called “Blindern.”
-When getting off the subway, simply walk straight ahead up the slope and you will see the University Library almost immediately.
+- By subway: To reach Blindern Campus by subway, you can take either line 4 Ringen or line 6 Sognsvann westbound and exit at the stop called “Forskningsparken.”
+When getting off the subway, simply walk straight ahead up the slope and you will see the university buildings.
 The subway ride from the Central Station takes about 10 minutes.

 - By bus: While it is possible to get to the Campus by bus, none of the bus lines pass through the city centre.
 Oslo Summer School recommends the tram or subway!

 Oslo Summer School has pre-reserved a limited number of single rooms at Scandic Holberg Hotel, centrally located in downtown Oslo with easy access to public transportation that will take you to Blindern University Campus in 10 to 15 minutes.

 For other accommodation alternatives you can consult: